 If I install PyYaml with the following command the error goes away:

 sudo dnf install PyYAML -y

 Add PyYAML to the dependency list for platform

 Pulp's platform package depends on PyYAML, so it should declare it in the setup.py.

-#6 Updated by bmbouter about 4 years ago
+#6 Updated by bmbouter over 4 years ago

 When running vagrant, during the `pulp-dev -I` portion I get the following error:

 Installed /home/vagrant/devel/pulp/platform Processing dependencies for pulp-platform==3.0a1 Searching for PyYAML Reading https://pypi.python.org/simple/PyYAML/ Best match: PyYAML 3.12 Downloading https://pypi.python.org/packages/6b/f0/a0250248ea260d55748fff586d89a32afbb22656f4498b08d2636a48d4ec/PyYAML-3.12.zip#md5=aa5e762e79b19bb80d bcf04f82178832 Processing PyYAML-3.12.zip Writing /tmp/easy_install-_60iFk/PyYAML-3.12/setup.cfg Running PyYAML-3.12/setup.py -q bdist_egg --dist-dir /tmp/easy_install-_60iFk/PyYAML-3.12/egg-dist-tmp-HxMEVl build/temp.linux-x86_64-2.7/check_libyaml.c:2:18: fatal error: yaml.h: No such file or directory #include <yaml.h> ^ compilation terminated.